 You’ll definitely want to call a plumber to repair the problem before too much damage occurs.

-There could actually be a number of causes.
+There could be several causes.
 One of the most obvious ones would be a leaking pipe that may have developed a hole or crack.
 Another cause could be a loose or faulty pipe or hose connection.
 It could be as simple as tightening the connection, but if not, call in a plumber to resolve the issue.

-Whether the pipes are PVC pipes, the old clay variety or concrete pipes, one common cause of a water leak is a tree root has burrowed it’s way into the pipe.
-All plants and trees seek out water sources through their root system and a pipe filled with water provides the perfect supply.
+Whether the pipes are PVC pipes, the old clay variety or concrete pipes, one common cause of a water leak is a tree root has burrowed its way into the pipe.
+All plants and trees seek water sources through their root system, and a pipe filled with water provides the perfect supply.

 If the pipes are metal, they could have developed a hole or fissure due to rust.

-Ground movement over time as a result of long spells of dry weather followed by wet weather can cause pipes to crack, which usually results in a severe water leak issue.
+Ground movement over time due to long spells of dry weather followed by wet weather can cause pipes to crack, usually resulting in a severe water leak issue.

 Water leaks within the walls of your home can end up causing severe damage and can potentially seep into your home’s electrical system as well.
 It’s not something you want to delay getting fixed.

-Water leaks in the wall cavities could also be due to rain getting in, which would mean there’s an area on your home’s exterior that’s compromised.
+Water leaks in the wall cavities could also be due to rain getting in, which would mean an area on your home’s exterior is compromised.

 Refined Plumbing Can Help